Child sexual abuse is when a person uses power or authority over a child to involve them in sexual activity.

-How can I identify perpetrators of child sexual abuse?
+Identify perpetrators of child sexual abuse

 In addition to identifying the physical and behavioural signs of sexual abuse within children, you can play a critical role in identifying signs that a staff member or member of the community may be engaging in child sexual abuse, or grooming a child for the purpose of engaging in sexual activity.

 Most critically you must follow the four critical actions if you: